johnny1a679/EasyEG/README.md

 The Case for the BCI module consists of two parts (top and bottom).
 Place the plastic feet of the module in the recesses of the case.
 The closed Case can be screwed together with four screws from the sides (self-cutting flathead screws).
-Later the case will be fixed to one of the clamps by using one of the screw sleves.
+Later the case will be fixed to one of the clamps by using one of the screw sleeves.

 ![BCI Case](docs/manual/bci_case.png)

 #### 3D-Printed Versions
-For the 3D-printed only versions of the accessory mounts, you need to take the bottom accessory clamp that has no integrated screw but a hole.
+For the 3D-printed only versions of the accessory mounts, you need to take the accessory bottom clamp that has no integrated screw but a hole.
 Instead of the missing integrated screw, use the two screw sleeves to hold the clamps together (similar to the laser cut versions).
 This will later ease the positioning of the battery pack and the BCI case.